FairpoolDEX/contracts/Market-Crash-Protection.md

 You can make money with [Market Crash Protection contracts](#market-crash-protection-contract).
 They allow you to sell protection to traders and also earn [Super-Yield](#super-yield).

 Suppose you believe that LINK price will not crash below 10 USDT on or before 31 Aug 2021.
 You can put USDT into an [MCP contract](#market-crash-protection-contract) that provides protection for LINK-USDT pair with a guaranteed price of 10 USDT and expiration date of 31 Aug 2021.
-When you put USDT, you can specify the [premium price](#premium-price) for each unit of protection.
-Each unit of protection will give the trader the right to sell 1 LINK into [MCP contract](#market-crash-protection-contract) at a guaranteed price of 10 USDT on or before 31 Aug 2021.
+When you put USDT, you can specify the [premium price](#premium-price) for each protection unit.
+Each protection unit will give the trader the right to sell 1 LINK into [MCP contract](#market-crash-protection-contract) at a guaranteed price of 10 USDT on or before 31 Aug 2021.

 In addition, you can make more money by enabling [Super-Yield](#super-yield).
 It allows you to forward liquidity to [Yearn yVaults](#yearn-yvault), so that your capital continues to earn yield.
 Guide: [How to earn Super-Yield](#how-to-earn-super-yield).